 Like any other clothing accessory, selecting the best ratchet belt will primarily revolve around a unique combination of budgetary factors and stylistic preferences.

 With this said, SlideBelts come with some of the most competitive prices, and they’re the only one with a patented large, frame-size buckle release lever if these are important to you.
 At the other end of the spectrum, they're also the only one with a Survival model available, although it comes with an ultra-high $150 price tag.

 Picking out a belt isn’t exactly rocket science, although it might take some online surfing before you find a company that offers the specific materials and design combinations that suit your needs.

 From this perspective, SlideBelts promises to offer access to hundreds of different strap and buckle combinations to suit a wide variety of tastes.
-And although we didn’t test any of the company’s models ourselves, tens of thousands of online customers seem to have rated their competitively priced products very highly.
+Tens of thousands of online customers seem to have rated their competitively priced products very highly.